Alleged U.S. Capitol Rioter Patrick Montgomery Faces Arrest After Hunting Mountain Lion

 Montgomery, according to the prosecution’s motion, is a convicted felon who is not allowed to possess a firearm.

-“Montgomery was convicted of robbery in 1996 and appears to have been sentenced to a six-year prison term for the crime,” as stated in the motion.
+Montgomery, in the CPW report, “stated that he did not understand why this was popping up now.
+He stated that he has had so many different hunting licenses and so many encounters with Parks and Wildlife and did not understand why this was becoming an issue.”

+Montgomery told CPW investigators he had been granted a plea agreement from the courts that allowed him to possess firearms for the purposes of hunting and guiding.
+He and his attorney were unable, however, to provide documentation of such permission, the report stated.

-There is no mention of which state the robbery occurred in.
-Online criminal records do not show any felony case against Montgomery in Colorado.READ MORE: FBI: Patrick Montgomery, 5th Coloradan Charged In Capitol Insurrection, Bragged On Social Media ‘We Stormed The Senate’
+Montgomery owns a hunting guide business called Pmonte Outdoors.
+On the business’s website, he claims to be involved in hunting and guiding in Colorado since 2001.READ MORE: FBI: Patrick Montgomery, 5th Coloradan Charged In Capitol Insurrection, Bragged On Social Media ‘We Stormed The Senate’

+Montgomery and a companion both shot the mountain lion twice, according to the CPW report.

+The report indicated Montgomery could face state charges of Illegal Possession of Wildlife and Possession of a Weapon by a Previous Offender.
+The latter is a felony.

-Asked for details about the mountain lion kill, a CPW spokesman told CBS4 the agency was not in a position to comment.
-The spokesman did confirm that March 31st, the day Montgomery shot the cat, was the last day of the 2020-21 mountain lion hunting season.
+A CPW spokesman would not comment on the case, but did confirm to CBS4 that March 31st, the day Montgomery shot the cat, was the last day of the 2020-21 mountain lion hunting season.

-Meanwhile, federal prosecutors also referenced in their motion a hunting incident which occurred less than a week after Montgomery’s federal arrest in January.
-Montgomery contacted CPW regarding a bobcat carcass on the 25th.
+Meanwhile, federal prosecutors also referenced in their motion another hunting incident which occurred less than a week after Montgomery’s federal arrest in January.
+Montgomery contacted CPW regarding a bobcat carcass.

 Online criminal records do show a CPW court case in Douglas County in which Montgomery was charged with Illegal Taking of Wildlife and Illegal Possession of Wildlife, both misdemeanors.
-The offense occurred on the 23rd, documents state.
+The offense occurred on the 23rd of January, documents state.
 Montgomery is scheduled for a hearing on May 19 in that case.

 “Montgomery has no respect for the Court’s orders, just like he had no respect for law enforcement at the Capitol on January 6,” the prosecutors’ motion concludes.
 “Instead of peacefully protesting, he tried to grab a Metropolitan Police Department officer’s baton, wrestled him to the ground for it, and then kicked the officer in the chest while wearing a boot.
 After the officer regained control of his baton, Montgomery stood up, and held up his two middle fingers at the officer.”